Grange Hill: Home media

 Highlights of the first and second series were released on VHS and laserdisc in the early 1980s.
-Both series were edited to remove some storylines and thereby shorten running times, given the duration of early videocassettes & Laserdisc's.
+Both series were edited to remove some storylines and thereby shorten running times, given the duration of early videocassettes & Laserdiscs.
 The cover art for series 1 features a cast photograph (and small photos of specific individual characters) from series 3, as some characters pictured therein do not feature in that series.
 The cover art for series 2 features a similarly styled front cover, but with a cast photo from the correct year.

 These abridged versions of the first two series of the show were also released on Betamax and Video 2000 around the same time.

 To commemorate the 30th Anniversary of Grange Hill, 2 Entertain released two DVD box sets covering the first four series which were released on 12 November 2007.
 They were both rated PG by the British Board of film classification.
 There are no subtitles, episodes are in 4:3 (the original format) and both box sets come with a booklet detailing each episode.
 Some episodes have been edited to remove pop music tracks that could not be cleared for DVD release, and studio scenes originally shot on video have been filmized.

 In 2018 the DVD rights were acquired by Eureka Entertainment.
 Series five and six were released on DVD on 19 November 2018.
 Series seven and eight including the 1981 Christmas Special were released on DVD on 11 November 2019.
 Series nine and ten including the 1985 Christmas Special where released on 19 October 2020.
 In 2021 Eureka Entertainment confirmed there will be no further series of Grange Hill released on DVD.